anishfelixm/linuxjourney/Grasshopper/6_Permissions.md

 One can change user and group ownership of file.
 > $sudo chown Anish myfile

-> changes owner of myfile to user named "Anish"
+This changes owner of myfile to user named "Anish"
->

 > $sudo chgrp whales myfile

-> changes group of myfile to group named "whales"
+This changes group of myfile to group named "whales"
->

 > $sudo chown Anish:whales myfile

-> changes group and owner of myfile to "Anish" and "whales" at same time
+This changes group and owner of myfile to "Anish" and "whales" at same time

 There's a default list of permissions that's given to every file that's created.
 But in situation when you want to change this default permission use the "**umask**" command. "umask" doesn't add permissions but removes them away.
 It takes a 3 number parameter as permission bits.
 The 3 numbers are user, group and other permissions.
 Also the numerical values of permissions are used in parameters.
 > $umask 021